 Initially we aimed to list all figural miniature bottles, otherwise known as miniature decanters, ever produced.
 We realise that we will never list them all and that this will be a never ending task!
 Many older figural mini bottles were only produced in very small quantities and so some will undoubtedly have already been lost to us.
 The site, as was always intended, has now extended to all miniature bottles.
 We started including 'straights' several years after starting the site, so please be patient as it will be many years before MBL is anywhere near to comprehensive in this area.
-We have now passed the 100,000 images (bottles) mark, with the cooperation of other collectors, YOU, we hope to grow the site to over 200,000 bottles, then 300,000 etc.
+We have now passed the 100,000 images (Processed bottles) mark, with the cooperation of other collectors, YOU, we hope to grow the site to over 200,000 processed images, then 300,000 etc.

 Listings in the Alphabetical Database have country or territory of origin flags.
 If you do not know which country the flag represents click the flag and you will also find out further information about the country or territory.
 We would like to add the year or decade of manufacture, contents, capacity etc. against individual photographs but we need volunteers to do so.
 We are also searching for label variations.
 This is a huge task and will be on-going for years.
 Known bottles that we do not have a photograph of are listed with a 'wanted' photo.
 Some bottles have been issued by more than one producer so in some cases you will find what appears to be the same bottle listed twice or more.
 As much as possible we have provided a cross-index.
 These will take you to the producer, which will not necesarily be the most prominent name on the bottle, but you should find what you are looking for if you scroll down the page.